 An extensive resume…

-I wanted to be a writer from the time I entered a contest in elementary school and wrote speeches for oratorical competitions at Mount St. Joseph College.
-I’ve had many jobs over the years but kept this intent alive until I could begin writing full-time.
-I inherited my family’s work ethic and helped my mother hang towels on the clothesline outside and polish the hardwood floors in our house as a young girl.
-My first job during high school was making popcorn at the drive-in theatre.
-I read family sagas and historical fiction as a teenager and decided that these were the books I’d write someday.
-My Grade 13 English teacher encouraged my writing and I majored in English at university.
-I worked as a department store cashier to help cover costs and also made television commercials, wrote scripts and hosted shows at community events to enhance my writing skills.
+I wanted to be a writer from the time I entered an elementary school contest and later wrote speeches for oratorical competitions at Mount St. Joseph College.
+I nurtured this intent over the years.
+As a young girl, I helped my mother hang towels on the clothesline outside and polish the hardwood floors in our house.
+My first summer job during high school was at the drive-in theatre.
+It was then that I developed a preference for reading family sagas and historical fiction.

-After I graduated, I wanted to broaden my life perspective in order to become a more informed writer.
-I became an English and Dramatic Arts teacher so that I could interact with others from different backgrounds, have opportunities to diversify my writing skills in a classroom environment as well as time to travel.
-I attended teacher’s college in Toronto where my mother’s family lived then taught at a junior high school for two years before returning home to honour family commitments.
-I worked for twenty-five years in education, communications and public relations in Sault Ste.
-Marie at the elementary, secondary and post-secondary levels.
-My mother volunteered for The Parent Teacher Association at the elementary school I attended and both my parents supported our church.
-I continued the tradition and volunteered in communications for many organizations.
-I also served on the Board of Trustees for The National Arts Centre Corporation in Ottawa; a position, which advanced my communication skills.
+I returned home to Sault Ste.
+Marie to honour family commitments.
+I have had a thirty year career in education, administration and communications at the elementary, secondary and post-secondary levels.
+My mother volunteered for The Parent Teacher Association and both my parents supported our church.
+I continued the tradition and volunteered in communications for several organizations.
+I also served on the Board of Trustees, The National Arts Centre Corporation in Ottawa; a position, which advanced my communication skills.

 A family fuelled passion